meditationstuff/protocol_1/index.md

 	* the sense in which you don't move through space; space moves through you, etc., etc.
 	* sense in which there is no "\[right] over there"
 	* sense in which there is no "way over there and \[e.g. future] then"
+* when in doubt take long, slow, reverie walks in safe, quiet-enough places and find a floor or a mat or a bed and roll around and do lots of stretching and extending and lengthening and curling into a ball and yoga-y things